mspamelalea/AWS_Kitchen_Reviews_Analysis/README.md

 ## Analysis
 The AWS RDS was a Postgres database that was accessed through pgAdmin.
 There, several SQL statements were used to summarize the data in the vine_table.
+You can find those statements here: https://github.com/mspamelalea/AWS_Kitchen_Reviews_Analysis/blob/master/Postgres_queries.sql

 The goal of this analysis is to determine if Vine (paid) reviews are trustworthy when compared to all the other non-Vine (unpaid) reviews.

-Overall Comparison
+Overall Counts

 ![](Total_counts.PNG)

 Overall Aggregates

 ![](Overall_aggs.PNG)

 The overall overage star ratings are very similar and do not show an overall bias.

 1-Star Comparison

 ![](1-Star_aggs.PNG)

 The percentage of 1-star helpful votes are different by only 1.4% and do not show an overall bias.

 2-Star Comparison

 ![](2-Star_aggs.PNG)

 The percentage of 2-star helpful votes are different by only 1.8% and do not show an overall bias.

 3-Star Comparison

 ![](3-Star_aggs.PNG)

 The percentage of 3-star helpful votes are different by only 2.7% and do not show an overall bias.

 4-Star Comparison

 ![](4-Star_aggs.PNG)

 The percentage of 4-star helpful votes are different by only minute percentage and do not show an overall bias.

 5-Star Comparison

 ![](5-Star_aggs.PNG)

 The percentage of 5-star helpful votes are different by only 1.1% percentage and do not show an overall bias.

 After reviewing this data, it is apparent that Vine reviews for Kitchen Category on Amazon are trustworthy.

+## Resources
+Software:
+PySpark
+Spark
+AWS RDS
+AWS S3
+Postgres
+SQL